Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 GAME

 GAME sold out of the Xbox Series X and Xbox Series S pretty fast, but has had restocks since launch.
-It sneakily released some Black Friday stock, so we'll keep an eye on the site for more drops for Cyber Monday.View Deal
+It sneakily released some Black Friday stock, so we'll keep an eye on the site for more drops over the coming weeks.View Deal

 Microsoft Store

-Microsoft is the source of the Xbox, so hopefully it'll be getting in on the Cyber Monday action.
+Microsoft is the source of the Xbox, so hopefully it'll be getting in on the restock action.
 We haven't had official confirmation yet, so sit tight.View Deal

 Very